Are you new to the program? Here are some Q&A's to get you started.

 - What is the proposal review process?
 As is described in the solicitations, IES SBIR uses an internal process whereby proposals are reviewed and scored by a panel of Federal staff with expertise across areas of education technology, education research, and within each particular content area.
 For more information on the review process and the evaluation criteria, see the Phase I and Fast-Track solicitations.

 - What is the rate of funding in recent years?
 IES SBIR is a highly competitive program.
-Over the past several years, the program has typically received about 200-250 proposals each year and has typically made about 10 to 15 Phase I or Fast-Track awards.
-For a list of Fiscal Year 2013 awards, click here.
+Last year, the program received 252 Phase I proposals and made 12 Phase I awards.

 - About IES: The Institute of Education Sciences is the research arm of the U.S. Department of Education.
 To learn more about IES, click here.